Olivia Lim

 Ph.D.
 Student, Université de Montréal

-As part of her PhD thesis, Olivia focuses on TRAPPIST-1.
-This planetary system consists of a red dwarf star and seven orbiting exoplanets.
+Olivia started her doctoral studies in 2019 at the University of Montreal under the supervision of Professor René Doyon.
+She focuses on TRAPPIST-1, an exoplanetary system which consists of a red dwarf star and seven orbiting exoplanets.
 These seven companions are very peculiar because they transit their host star, that is, they pass in front of the star as seen from Earth.
-These seven planets have sizes similar to that of Earth and three of them are in the habitable zone, which is the region in the system where liquid water can exist at the surface of a planet.
-TRAPPIST-1 is therefore an ideal target to search for signatures of life outside the solar system with the next generation of observational facilities such as the James Webb space telescope.
+These seven planets have sizes similar to that of Earth and three of them are in the habitable zone, which is the region around the star where it is neither too cold or too hot for liquid water to exist at the surface of a planet.
+TRAPPIST-1 is therefore an ideal target to search for signatures of life outside the solar system, namely with the James Webb Space Telescope.

 Supervisor